Explore the Possibilities

 WHY THESE INDUSTRIES?

 How were these in-demand industries determined?
-The Board uses the data analysis and conclusions drawn from the LEVERAGE document as a catalytic first step to meet the labor force needs of business and industry and provide every advantage for participants to obtain a higher standard of living throughout our six county service area.
+The Workforce Development Board uses the data analysis and conclusions drawn from the LEVERAGE document as a catalytic first step to meet the labor force needs of business and industry and provide every advantage for participants to obtain a higher standard of living throughout our six county service area.